-The tool enables you to change the CPU and memory allocations in one of two levels of granularity:
+The osc-setcoremem command enables you to change the CPU and memory allocations at these levels of granularity:

-Socket granularity – The tool automatically allocates each domain a minimum of one socket, then enables you to allocate remaining sockets to the domains.
+Socket granularity – The command automatically allocates each domain a minimum of one socket, then enables you to allocate remaining sockets to the domains.
 See Change CPU/Memory Allocations (Socket Granularity).

-Core granularity – The tool automatically allocates each domain a minimum number of cores, then enables you to allocate additional cores in one-core increments.
+Core granularity – The command automatically allocates each domain a minimum number of cores, then enables you to allocate additional cores in one-core increments.
 See Change CPU/Memory Allocations (Core Granularity).

 If you configure the CPU and memory resources so that some resources are not allocated to any domain, those unallocated resources are parked.
 Parked resources are placed in a logical CPU and memory repository and are available for I/O Domains.
 See Park Cores and Memory.

-For SuperCluster M7, each socket is populated with 32 cores and 512 GB memory.
+The osc-setcoremem command optimizes for locality.
+For example, in SuperCluster M7, each socket is populated with 32 cores and 512 GB memory.
 These resources form a locality group, because IO devices, cores, and memory are all local to the same system board.
 To minimize the impact of NUMA, osc-setcoremem assigns cores and memory from the same socket or locality group.
 In doing so, the tool enforces a minimum of one memory granule (16 GB memory) for every 4 cores assigned (rounded up) from the same socket.
 For instance, if a domain was assigned 14 cores from a socket, a minimum of 4 memory granules (14/4=3.5 rounded up to 4) or (4 * 16 GB) = 64 GB memory is required to be allocated from the same socket the 14 cores were allocated from.